 Understanding pigment legislation can be daunting and overwhelming.
 How do you know the product you use is safe and how can you find out the ingredients of your pigments?
-In this blog post we try to help you understand these questions as well as explain the new legislation that is coming into force on 4th January 2022 in the UK and Europe.
+In this blog post we try to help you understand these questions as well as explain the new legislation that is coming into force on 4th January 2022 in Europe with the UK to follow within a few years with a similar UK REACH legislation..

 How do I know my pigments are safe?